gshanemiller/reinvent/doc/kv_rpc_design.md

 # Queue Processing

 ## Client/Server Context
-The static routing diagram shows RXQ/TXQ queue pairs in the client and server are similarly designed.
+The static routing diagram shows RXQ/TXQ queue pairs in the client; the server are similarly designed.
 RXQ/TXQ lcores are distinct, which is one design choice.
 However, there are contextual differences processing packets.
-Per Packet Flow Control (below) clients only initiate RPCs.
+As described under *Packet Flow Control* (below) clients only initiate RPCs.
 Servers never unilaterally send data to clients.
-This means client TXQ processing of server responses may potentially leverage state it previosuly made for the request.
+This means client RXQ processing of server responses may potentially leverage state it previosuly made for the request.
+Clients, unlike servers, initiated RPCs when it send packets out on its TXQ.
+So it can anticipate responses for those same RPCs in its RXQ.

 RXQ server side does not have this advantage.
 The server only becomes aware of RPC work when it takes a packet off the wire.
-Eventually the server might parlay its accumulated request state RXQ side when it later makes and sends TXQ response packets.
+The server might parlay its accumulated request state RXQ side when it later makes and sends TXQ response packets.

 RXQ processors on both clients and servers are saddled with RPC identification.
 The next section goes into more detail.
 The key problem is knowing whether packet in hand is for a previously known RPC or a brand new RPC.
 Finding or creating this state must be fast.
 Removing state for completed RPCs is also a requirement.

-Consequently, the need to deftly transitition RXQ to TXQ is important.
+Consequently the need to deftly transitition RXQ to TXQ is important.
 The request contains the client IP address and port which should get the reply.
 The response needs that.
 The response data has to be handy.
 Responses can't be attemped or transmitted until the full RPC request is ready.
 There's no guarantee a request is well-formed in the first packet alone.
 If TXQ processors leverage RXQ side state, the state has to be made race condition free.

 ## Mechanics of RXQ Processing
 Much but not all RXQ processing lead to DPDK library calls.
 But once a request packet has been read, the processor must know if it's a new RPC or a continuation packet of an earlier request.
 In general client RXQs hold responses from multiple distinct responses from multiple servers.
 Server RXQs hold requests for multiple distinct clients.
 Packet order within these RXQs is unknown.